Spoiler-Free Review of “How to Make a Killing” in Theaters: A Charming Dark Comedy

 I’m in!!!

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Bone Lake in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on His & Hers in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,